Evanlab02/ShoppingListApp/docs/docs/user/flow.md

 ![Items List View](./assets/items.png)

-On this page you can view all the items you created, you will also be able to navigate to their detail, edit or delete pages.
-You can also access the detail page of each store where you can view all the items of a store and the details about the store.
+This page shows all the items you've created, and you can navigate to their details, edit, or delete them from here.
+You can also access the store details to view all items in that store and the store info.

-**NOTE: All items can be used by other users but only you can edit/delete them.**
+**Heads-up: While other users can use the items you add, only you have the power to edit or delete them.**

-You are also able to access the page where you view all items that have been created by all users by clicking on the button highlighted in the below screenshot:
+Want to see everyone's items?
+No problem!
+You can access the page to view items created by all users by clicking the highlighted button in the screenshot below:

 ![Items Page Switch](./assets/itemsPageSwitch.png)

-**NOTE: This button will allow you to switch back and forth between your items page and the all items page.**
+**Note: The button lets you switch back and forth between your personal items and all items.**

 ![All Items List View](./assets/allItems.png)

 ### Create Item

-To create an item, from the items pages, you can click on plus-circle button to go to item creation page.
-Highlighted in the below screenshot:
+To create an item, click the plus-circle button on the items page.
+Here’s what it looks like:

 ![Create Item Button](./assets/createItemButton.png)

-Once you are on the item creation page, you will need to fill in the following details:
+On the item creation page, fill in the following details:

 - Item Name
-- Store item belongs to
+- Store it belongs to
-- The price
+- Price
-- And optionally, the description of the item.
+- Optionally, add a description.

 ![Create Item Page](./assets/createItemPage.png)

-And then you can create your item.
+And boom—item created!

 ### Item detail page

-After you create an item, you will be taken to its detail page.
+After creating an item, you’ll be taken to its detail page.

-**NOTE: You can also get to the detail page by clicking on the name of the item from the item list view/page.**
+**Pro Tip: You can also get to the detail page by clicking on the item’s name in the list view.**

 ![Item Detail Page](./assets/itemDetailPage.png)

-Here you can view all the details of the item, at this stage there is not much to see here.

-In future, one of the cards will display the number of shopping lists this item is on but further than that, this is a very basic page.
+For now, it’s pretty straightforward.
+You can see the item’s info.
+Later, one of these cards will show how many shopping lists this item appears on, but for now, we’re keeping things simple.

-To go back to the item list view/page, click on the little bag icon in the navigation bar.
+To get back to the item list page, click the little bag icon in the navigation bar.

 ### Edit item page

-To edit an item, you can click on the pencil icon within the table for the specific item you want to update.
+Need to update an item?
+Click the pencil icon next to the item you want to change.

 ![Edit and Delete](./assets/editAndDelete.png)

-When you arrive on the update page, you will notice some of the fields have placeholders.
-These placeholders will be the previous values which were on the item, you can leave any of these fields blank and it will not update that field for the item (Meaning it will stay the same as is in the placeholder).
+On the update page, you’ll notice placeholders in the fields.
+These show the current values.
+Leave any fields blank if you don’t want to change them.

-In the example below, I have updated one of my items "Coffee" to have a different price but keep everything else the same.
+In this example, I updated the price of my item "Coffee" but left everything else the same:

 ![Update Item Page](./assets/updateItem.png)

-Now in the list view, we will see the new price of the item.
+Now, when we go back to the list view, we can see the updated price:

 ![Post update item](./assets/postUpdateItem.png)

 ### Delete item page

-Now to delete an item, you can click on the bin icon within the table for the specific item you want to delete.
+To delete an item, click the bin icon next to the item you want to remove.

-Once you are on the delete page, you can click the "Delete item" button and it will delete this item/record.
+On the delete page, just hit the "Delete item" button, and it’s gone!

 ![Delete Item page](./assets/deleteItem.png)